Tinkerforge/doc/en/source/Software/Brickv.rst

 Before you flash a new firmware on a IMU Brick you might want to backup its calibration data, because it is lost during the flashing process.
-This is only important if you did your own calibration, because the factory calibration can be restored automatically during the flashing process sind Brick Viewer version 1.1.13.
+This is only important if you did your own calibration, because the factory calibration can be restored automatically during the flashing process since Brick Viewer version 1.1.13.

 First bring the Brick into the bootloader modus.
 Press and hold the "Erase"